Burning off: Burn-off definition

 Up through the 1990s, contractual obligations often meant the airing of pilots for shows that were not going to be picked up, such as The Art of Being Nick, Poochinski, Heart and Soul, and Barney Miller, usually during the summer months to provide some form of 'new' programming in the technical sense of the word.
 In a few cases, the pilot may prove popular enough that a series is eventually commissioned; such was the case with Barney Miller and The Seinfeld Chronicles, the latter of which led to the long-running sitcom Seinfeld.
-Anthology series such as Love, American Style were devoted to many such failed pilots, most famously Garry Marshall's failed pilot, "New Family in Town", which was rebranded "Love and the Television Set" when aired as an episode of Love American Style; ABC ultimately changed its mind after all and picked up the series as Happy Days, itself leading to a number of pilots and spin-offs which had varying levels of success, including Laverne & Shirley and Joanie Loves Chachi.
+Anthology series such as Love, American Style were devoted to many such failed pilots, most famously Garry Marshall's failed pilot, "New Family in Town", which was rebranded "Love and the Television Set" when aired as an episode of Love American Style; ABC ultimately changed its mind after all and picked up the series as Happy Days.

 The term can also apply to programming agreements or network affiliations where the ratings strength and programming quality of a network or syndicated program declines to a point where its existence can harm a station or cable channel's further existence.
-For instance, MyNetworkTV, which launched in 2006 with the intention of being a broadcast network with the same programming strength of its most direct competitor The CW, has declined to a programming service merely carrying syndicated crime dramas which themselves are already widely aired otherwise on other cable networks and streaming services.
-Because of this, many stations have pushed its programming to the graveyard slot due to its lack of viability, or even another digital subchannel.
-Thus, the service is being 'burned off' in a timeslot where it cannot cause further harm to the station's schedule.
+For instance, MyNetworkTV, which launched in 2006 with the intention of being a broadcast network with the same programming strength of its most direct competitor The CW, has declined to a syndication service carrying nightly rerun blocks of syndicated programming which themselves are already widely aired otherwise on other cable channels, broadcast networks and streaming services.
+Because of this, many stations have pushed its programming to the graveyard slot due to its lack of viability or even another digital subchannel.
+Thus, the service is being 'burned off' in a timeslot where it cannot cause further harm to the station's schedule, with the service's affiliates merely using the "My" branding assets for their visual identity, or not at all.